Hinkley Point C Approved: The Reaction

 The French plant in question is called Flamanville and is widely viewed as the forerunner to Hinkley.
 This over-budget and behind schedule €10.5bn reactor isn’t the best example of nuclear success, so the pessimistic response is somewhat understandable.

 In terms of energy prices, there is much uncertainty.
-Some claim that prices will rise due to the £92.50 per megawatt hour payment the UK government has guaranteed to EDF as part of a Contract for Difference agreement lasting for 35 years once the plant is generating.
+Some claim that prices will rise if Hinkley goes ahead due to the £92.50 per megawatt hour payment the UK government has guaranteed to EDF as part of a Contract for Difference agreement lasting for 35 years once the plant is generating.

 This means that whatever the difference is between strike price and the wholesale price, it will be paid for through bills paid by the end consumer.
 This is a policy already in place for other clean technologies such as offshore wind, but many have questioned whether the price is too high, including the shadow energy minister, Barry Gardiner, who argues it should have been renegotiated before approval was granted.